TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.16.md

 ---

-For of his fulness we all received, and grace for grace.
+From his fullness we all received grace upon grace.